-The 2021 Hyundai Sonata N-Line is the 4-door fun you crave
+The 2021 Hyundai Sonata N-line is the 4-door fun you crave

 We really love what the engineers have done with the interior quality of all trim levels of the Sonata and this N model kicks things up a notch.
 The stitched leather and high-quality surface materials give it a really upscale look and feel.

 At the centerpiece of the interior is an easy to use 10.3-inch infotainment touch-screen that works like that of a smartphone.
-It powers a Bose premium audio system that’s good but is nowhere near the greatness Hyundai once had when it was using Harmon/Kardon or the Infinity systems in the KIA models.
+It powers a Bose premium audio system that’s good.
+Unfortunately, it is nowhere near the greatness Hyundai of the Harmon/Kardon or the Infinity systems in the KIA models.
 Why Hyundai went to Bose might forever be a mystery.
 In the audio industry, there’s a running joke of: “No highs?
 No Lows?
 Oh, it must be Bose” – and that holds true here.
 The bass lacks the punch we crave and the highs fall flat.

 The built-in apps are great and its navigation is easy to use, but most folks will likely opt to use it with the Apple CarPlay or Android Auto.